ORIGINAL RESEARCH article

 - 5Department of Psychiatry, Clinical Centre of the University of Sarajevo, Sarajevo, Bosnia and Herzegovina

-- 6Department of Psychology, University of Pristina, Pristina, Albania
+- 6Department of Psychology, University of Pristina, Pristina, Kosovo* by United Nations resolution

 Background: Negative symptoms are core features of schizophrenia and very challenging to be treated.
 Identification of their structure is crucial to provide a better treatment.
 Increasing evidence supports the superiority of a five-factor model (alogia, blunted affect, anhedonia, avolition, and asociality as defined by the NMIH-MATRICS Consensus); however, previous data primarily used the Brief Negative Symptoms Scale (BNSS).
 This study, including a calibration and a cross-validation sample (n = 268 and 257, respectively) of participants with schizophrenia, used the Clinical Assessment Interview for Negative Symptoms (CAINS) to explore the latent structure of negative symptoms and to test theoretical and data-driven (from this study) models of negative symptoms.